PankajPradeep/PankajPradeep.github.io/_pages/publications.md

 <br>
 **Authors: Abhilash Venkatesh, Aswin Suresh**
 <br>
-Presented At: Proceedings of the 8th Project Innovation Contest (A sister concern activity of 15th International Conference on Distributed Computing and Intelligent Technology)
+Presented At: Proceedings of the 8th Project Innovation Contest (A sister concern activity of 15th International Conference on Distributed Computing and Intelligent Technology)
 <br>
 <br>
-Citation:*Venkatesh.
-A.*, Suresh.
+Citation:**Venkatesh.
+A.**, Suresh.
 A. (2019, January).
 "Smart Eye - Wearable smart hardware for the visually impaired"

 [Link to the publication](http://abhilash-venkatesh.github.io/files/Smart_Eye.pdf)